erickcajasmonier/UltraChallenge/API Test/README.md

 3. Select the "File" tab.
 4. Click on the "Upload Files" button.
 5. Go to the path where you cloned the repository.
-6. Select the postman collection (Collection v2.1).
+6. Select the postman collection "API Automation.postman_collection.json" (Collection v2.1).
 7. Click on the "Open" button.
 8. The postman collection should be imported in your postman local environment.